A lobotomy severs the connections in the brain's prefrontal lobe, the area highlighted in this illustration.

 About 50,000 lobotomies were performed in the United States, and Freeman himself performed between 3,500 and 5,000.

-Lobotomies have been reported to have detrimental effects on a patient's personality, initiative, inhibitions, empathy and ability to function on their own.
+While a small percentage of people supposedly got better or stayed the same, for many people, lobotomy had negative effects on a patient's personality, initiative, inhibitions, empathy and ability to function on their own.